Air Quality Index: Dhaka ranks 3rd worst | The Asian Age Online, Bangladesh

 In Bangladesh, the AQI is based on five criteria pollutants - Particulate Matter (PM10 and PM2.5), NO2, CO, SO2 and Ozone (O3).
 The Department of Environment has also set national ambient air quality standards for these pollutants.
 These standards aim to protect against adverse human health impacts.

-Dhaka, an overcrowded megacity, has long been grappling with air pollution.
+Dhaka, the overcrowded capital of Bangladesh, has long been grappling with air pollution.
 The air quality usually improves during monsoon.

 Leave Your Comments